galwyn/reathm/README.md

     *   **Firestore:** To store user data, activities, and affirmations.
     *   **Cloud Functions:** To interact with the Gemini API.
 *   **AI:** [Google Gemini](https://ai.google.dev/)

+## Building for Release

+Building Reathm for release (e.g., for the Google Play Store or Apple App Store) requires specific credentials that are not stored in this repository for security reasons.

+### Android Signing Credentials

+For Android releases, you will need the following files:

+*   `android/key.properties`: Contains the keystore password, key alias, and key password.
+*   `android/app/upload-keystore.jks`: The Java KeyStore file containing your signing key.

+These files are critical for signing your Android application.
+They should be securely stored and shared with team members via a secure method (e.g., a password manager or encrypted cloud storage). **Never commit these files to Git.**

+### Obtaining Credentials

+If you are a new team member or need access to these credentials, please contact [Your Team Lead/Administrator] to obtain them securely.

+### Web Deployment Credentials

+For deploying the web application to Firebase Hosting, you will need appropriate Firebase project access and authentication.